Sign up to our e-newsletter for

 Holy basil is gentle and calming, while at the same time can improve and elevate mood, and even help with mental clarity, possibly by its ability to reduce anxiety.
-In Ayurvedic medicine, lifestyle-related chronic disease is seen as a main cause of global morbidity, and the use of adaptogenic herbs has a prominent place in the treatment of many illnesses.
 Studies show that Holy Basil protects organs and tissues against many kinds of stressors – including pollutants and heavy metals, physical stress from prolonged exertion, chemical stress on the liver from medications, and physiological damage from high blood pressure, high blood glucose, and elevated cholesterol 5.
 It has also shown direct antimicrobial activity against many pathogens, making this particular adaptogen ideal for that stress-induced, ‘run-down’ picture of lowered immunity.
 If this is you – you can’t go wrong with Botanica’s Holy Basil Liquid Capsule – just 2 capsules daily gives you the equivalent of 5000mg of the dried herb.
 And, of course, always check with your naturopath or herbalist first.

 This is one of my favourite herbs for stress.
 Not only does Rhodiola rosea act on the adrenal system in an adaptogenic capacity – i.e. helping the body stay resilient to stress – it also has an affinity for nor-epinephrine receptors in the brain, and at the heart 6.
 Nor-epinephrine used to be called nor-adrenalin, a chemical most of us are familiar with.
 This is the hormone that is first out of the gate when the fight-or-flight response is activated by a stress trigger.
 If we can modulate that, especially when stress is constantly high and we have way too much adrenalin in the system, the stress cascade is stopped or slowed down right at the start, giving us a better shot at controlling anxiety.